tomholford/dbor/README.md

 ## The Right to Compute

 - Users are free to execute any binary or executable on their own hardware, or virtual devices under their control (e.g, Virtual Private Servers in the cloud)
-- Users are not not compelled to uninstall or shutdown any program.
+- Users cannot be compelled to uninstall or shutdown any program.
 Similarly, Users cannot be compelled to install or execute a program.

 ### Rationale